How to Install Gym Turf and Choose the Right Option

 Turf is available in both roll and tile products.
 Each has its pros and cons.

 When you think of gym turf, you probably envision the classic green color - but that’s not the only shade that you can choose from.
-If you’re looking for a more distinctive look, think about blue, black, or even clay colored gym turf.
+If you’re looking for a more distinctive look, think about blue, black, or even red gym turf.
+Choose a color to match your brand!

 If you have questions about our gym turf products, contact our Greatmats customer service team today.
 We’re always happy to answer questions, provide shipping quotes, and help you to determine which product is best for your needs.